solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 ---
-title: Invariant float accumulators
+title: Creating invariant floating-point accumulators
 layout: post
 tag: Software development
 ---

 One of the requirements we have for `astcenc` is ensuring that the output of the codec is consistent across instruction sets.
-Users quite like having the choice of SSE4.1 or AVX2 when their machine supports it -- faster compression is always good -- but no dev team wants game builds that look different just because a different machine was used to build it.
+Users quite like having the choice of NEON, SSE4.1, or AVX2 SIMD when their machine supports it -- faster compression is always good -- but no dev team wants a game build that looks different just because a different machine was used to build it.

-With the upcoming 2.5 release we've decided to aim for invariance by default, even though it has a slight performance hit, because it just makes life easier for downstream developers.
+With the upcoming 2.5 release we've decided to aim for invariance by default, even though it has a slight performance hit, because it just makes life easier for downstream game developers.
 This week threw up an interesting set of case studies for where invariance can go wrong ...

 Before I go off a ramble about floating-point maths, the important learning